“Prague is pretty”. I’ve heard more than one person say that. When you visit Prague, you’ll know what they mean.

 • U Tri jelinku (lunch)

 • U Kunstatu (dinner and beer flights)

-• David Cerny DIY Tour or Day Trip
+• David Cerny DIY Walking Tour or Day Trip

 Josefov (Jewish Quarter)

-Josefov refers to the Jewish Quarter, a neighborhood located within Stare Mesto (Old Town).
-It’s one of the most visited areas in Prague and where you’ll find six synagogues, the Jewish Ceremonial Hall, and the Old Jewish Cemetery (pictured below).
+On the first day of this Prague itinerary, head out to Josefov or the Jewish Quarter.
+Located within Stare Mesto (Old Town), it’s one of the most visited neighborhoods in Prague and where you’ll find six synagogues, the Jewish Ceremonial Hall, and the Old Jewish Cemetery (pictured below).

 According to Wikipedia, the Nazis often destroyed Jewish cemeteries but Hitler saved this one because he intended it to be part of a museum dedicated to the lost Jewish race.

 I explored the Jewish Quarter on my own but I probably would have appreciated it more on a tour.
 It would have been nice to learn more about its history.
 You can book a Jewish Quarter tour with Get Your Guide or Klook.

 Exploring the Prague city center, you’ll find many homages to Kafka during your three days in Prague.
 Kafka was a Bohemian novelist and recognized as one of the most influential figures in 20th century literature.
 He was born in Prague so you’ll find many monuments erected in his honor throughout the city.